 How to Get to the Seven Rila Lakes from Sofia

-There are multiple ways to get from Sofia to the Seven Rila Lakes.
+There are three ways to get from Sofia to the Seven Rila Lakes.
 We went with friends who have a car, but I’ll give the details for every option below.

-1. Drive from Sofia to the Seven Rila Lakes
+1. How to Drive from Sofia to the Seven Rila Lakes

 You can drive all the way to the parking lot of the Pionerska chairlift (put “lift to Rila Lakes” in your GPS to find it or click here to see it on Google Maps) which will then take you to the starting point of the hike.

-2. Shuttle from Sofia to the Seven Rila Lakes
+2. How to Take a Shuttle from Sofia to the Seven Rila Lakes

 I know it definitely runs June through October, but if you want to take it in April/May you’ll have to check the website and see if it’s available.

-3. Bus from Sofia to the Seven Rila Lakes
+3. How to Take a Bus from Sofia to the Seven Rila Lakes

 Going to the Seven Rila Lakes with public transport isn’t easy, but it’s definitely possible.
 Two students made the trip and share the complete directions here.

 On top of that, the total cost for the round trip for two people was 74 lev / 38 euro.
 Based on this price, going to the Seven Rila Lakes by bus doesn’t really make sense financially.

 Best Time to Visit the Seven Rila Lakes